dnithin00/Assignment-2-LLM-Bias-DecodingTrust/README.md

 2. **DECODINGTRUST Audit:** Mapped the AI outputs to the 6-pillar DECODINGTRUST framework (Toxicity, Bias, Factuality, Privacy, Fairness, and Ethical Reasoning).
 3. **The "Alignment Illusion":** Discovered a catastrophic failure in corporate AI safety alignment.
 Despite generating near-zero toxicity (polite language), the models failed to trigger their ethical guardrails **99.35%** of the time when adopting a professional "Security Auditor" persona.

+### 💡 Proposed Solutions
+To address these critical vulnerabilities, this research proposes three actionable frameworks for enhancing LLM fairness:
+1. **Context-Aware Ethical Guardrails:** Implementing secondary safety checks that activate specifically when an AI is prompted to assume a professional, judgmental persona (e.g., "Auditor" or "Hiring Manager").
+2. **Grounding Models in Empirical Data:** Retraining models on actual cybersecurity telemetry rather than semantic internet stereotypes.
+3. **Algorithmic "Blind Auditions":** A prompt-wrapper framework that redacts demographic data (Name, Age, Gender, Country) before passing user profiles to the LLM, forcing the AI to make purely technical risk assessments.
 ---

 ## 📂 Repository Structure